serverlessworkflow/specification/README.md

 ## Requirements

-To generate the SVG diagram from the YAML file, you need to have the following tools installed:
+To generate the SVG diagram from the YAML or JSON file, you need to have the following tools installed:
 - https://www.graphviz.org/download/source/

 ## Community